Keto Macros: How to Calculate Fat, Protein, and Carbs

 “Keto macros” just means the amount of fat, protein, and carbs you eat each day.
-On keto, these matter more than calories.
+On keto, these matter more than calories—getting them right is the key to staying in ketosis and feeling your best.

 Standard Keto Macro Breakdown